-Whether performing resistance training or aerobic exercise, muscle fibers are stressed and damaged, which can result in muscle soreness and inflammation that impedes muscle recovery.
+Resistance training and aerobic exercise stress and damage muscle fibers, resulting in muscle soreness and inflammation that impedes muscle recovery.
 Proper muscle recovery helps repair damaged muscle tissue and prepare them for your next bout of exercise.
-Besides eating the right foods pre- and post-workout, research indicates that incorporating a few dietary supplements into your program can be an effective strategy for boosting muscle recovery and healing.
+When your muscles recover quickly, you can train more often — meaning better results.

 Video of the Day